 “You have to impose, in fact—this may sound very strange—you have to decide who you are, and force the world to deal with you, not with its idea of you.” —James Baldwin

 Twenty-five years later, rap is accessible to every voice imaginable.
-Newcomers over the past three decades have widened the vocal spectrum of what's identified as effective; the lowest baritones coincide on every playlist with the highest sopranos and pitch-corrected robots.
-Now, during a period in hip-hop where mainstream rap is dominated by similar flows and overlapping subject matter, lyrics must be told and sold in a matter that’s enamoring.
-Only the most talented will last when an industry is this saturated.
+Newcomers over the past three decades have widened a vocal spectrum of what’s identified as effective; the lowest baritones coincide on every playlist with the highest sopranos and pitch-corrected robots.
+Now, during a period in hip-hop where similar flows and overlapping subject matter dominate mainstream rap, lyrics must be told and sold in a manner that’s enamoring.
+Only the most talented will last when an industry is saturated.

-Megan's verse isn’t long, but there are three flow switches worth admiring, each as smooth as a jewel thief following in the footsteps of Selina Kyle.
-Megan’s a natural performer, not a single bar is wasted, but what makes her boast distinctive—from making a man shake like a stripper during sex to driving a Porsche with a woman named Mercedes—is the larger-than-life confidence that sits behind every word.
+Megan’s verse isn’t long, but there are three flow switches worth admiring, each as smooth as a jewel thief following in the footsteps of Selina Kyle.
+Megan’s a natural performer.
+She doesn’t waste a single bar.
+But what makes her boast distinctive—from making a man shake like a stripper during sex to driving a Porsche with a woman named Mercedes—is the larger-than-life confidence that sits behind every word.

-In August 2016, Merrick Needham organized and presented a 19-minute rap cypher featuring 11 artists all based in Houston.
-Even then, as a rapper on the rise, the young Stallion was able to exude a persuasive charm reminiscent of Florida rap starlet Trina and the brazen energy of late Port Arthur, Texas legend Pimp C. Megan doesn’t stand out simply because she’s the only woman participant, but as the only rapper fully aware of her style and individuality.
+In August 2016, Merrick Needham organized and presented a 19-minute rap cypher featuring 11 artists, all based in Houston.
+Even then, as a rapper on the rise, the young Stallion was able to exude the persuasive charm of Florida rap starlet Trina and the brazen energy of late Port Arthur, Texas legend Pimp C. Megan doesn’t stand out because she’s the only woman participant; she’s the only rapper fully aware of her style and individuality.
 She knew her pitch early.

-That spirit of self, that middle ground between art and sex, has been molded and developed over the past three years.
-It’s present across Megan's 2018 EP, Tina Snow, which features breakout single “Big Ole Freak.”
+Megan’s spirit of self—that middle ground between art and sex—has been molded and developed over the past three years.
+It’s present across her 2018 EP, Tina Snow, which features breakout single “Big Ole Freak.”
 Watching the first lady of 300 Entertainment perform her Beat’s 1 "Fire In The Booth" freestyle, I had flashbacks to Lil Wayne during his mid-2000s “Best Rapper Alive” campaign—a refining writer with towering conviction.

 It’s risky to say you’re the best living rap artist since JAY-Z retired, but at every turn, the former New Orleans Hot Boy intended to demonstrate it.
 Megan Thee Stallion isn’t making hyperbolic proclamations, though.
 For years, she has consistently presented herself as a rapper to be reckoned with.
 All the cyphers and freestyle videos that have resurfaced since her recent rise all share the same charm; it was only a matter of time before the Hot Girl caught fire.